“My Friend Became a Liberal and Now Refuses to Talk to Me”

 I would really appreciate your input. — Desperate to Be Included

 You’re making a lot of assumptions about the birth of Sarah’s baby — who will be invited to the hospital, whether Sarah would want you (or anyone!) there, whether you will be welcome or not — without anything at all being communicated to you.
-You are deciding that you “refuse to be told you can’t visit Sarah at the hospital,” when: a) no one has told you you can’t visit Sarah in the hospital, and b) someone else’s labor and delivery isn’t about you.
-If you are, in fact, told you can’t visit Sarah in the hospital, the best way to support your best friend — a person you say is one of the few people in this world you actually care about, is to let her know that you understand and would love to meet her new baby whenever it is convenient and comfortable for her.
+You are deciding that you “refuse to be told you can’t visit Sarah at the hospital,” when no one has told you you can’t visit Sarah in the hospital, and someone else’s labor and delivery isn’t about you.
+If you are, in fact, told you can’t visit Sarah in the hospital, the best way to support your best friend — a person you say is one of the few people in this world you actually care about – is to let her know that you understand and would love to meet her new baby whenever it is convenient and comfortable for her.

 Having a baby is physically and emotionally exhausting.
 It’s very possible Sarah will not want anyone at the hospital but her husband and maybe immediate family.
 It’s a given that she will not want drama, and whether you like it or not: you + Molly = drama.
 Why invite that drama into the hospital?
-Seriously, why?
 Because you can’t wait a few days to meet the baby?
 Because you think Sarah won’t know how much you care about her if you don’t force yourself into the hospital as soon as you possibly can?
 Because Molly won’t know you’re Sarah’s favorite if she doesn’t choose you to be there over her?
-Come on, grow up.
+Grow up.
 This is not about you.
-I don’t say that because my political leanings differ from yours; I say it because it’s true and I’d say it to Molly, too.
-Sarah’s labor is not about either of you so cut the damn shit.
+I don’t say that because my political leanings differ 100% from yours; I say it because it’s true and I’d say it to Molly, too.
+Sarah’s labor is not about either of you so cut the damn bullshit.

 You want to be a great friend?
 You want to let Sarah know how much you care about her?
 Ease the potential anxiety she might be feeling at the thought of you and Molly fighting over who gets to be at the hospital to support her and say: “Sarah, I’m so excited for you to become a mom, and I cannot WAIT to meet your baby!
 I would love to visit you at the hospital, but for any reason if that isn’t best for you, I will understand and hope to be among the first to visit you and baby when you get home.
 Please let me know if there’s anything specific I can do to support you in these final weeks of your pregnancy.”

 If you “refuse” to make that message clear, because you “refuse” to be told you can’t visit Sarah in the hospital because you “refuse” to accept that someone else’s needs might be more important than yours for whatever reason — even if that need is for Sarah to have peace in the hospital because she just gave birth and she doesn’t want to deal with drama, even if said potential drama isn’t your “fault” — then you’re being asshole.
-I would say that to someone who didn’t vote for Trump, too, and who didn’t believe that those young men marching in Charlottesville in August with tiki torches yelling “Blood and Soil” and “Heil Hitler” were anything other than Neo Nazi terrorists.

 “Winning” isn’t always worth it, friendships often have expiration dates (and realizing you do not share a similar moral compass or world view is as good a reason as any to move on from a friendship), and the best way to support someone isn’t always what is most fun or convenient or satisfying for you.
 And since this is unlikely to be the last time you feel competitive with Molly over your friendship with Sarah, the faster you accept that there will be occasions when Molly’s role as family trumps (no pun intended) your role as best friend, and that any exclusion that may result is not a reflection of your prominence in Sarah’s life or heart, the better off you, and everyone else, will be.

-If you have a relationship/dating question I can help answer, you can send me your letters at wendy(AT)dearwendy.com.
+If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].

-78 Comments
+45 Comments

 1. LisforLeslie says: